 Fortunately, we don’t need The Soup Nazi.
 Anne Morriss, managing director of Concire Leadership Institute, gives a variant of the same advice.
 The centerpiece of her argument is Starbucks, where long waiting lines resulted from customers using a broad variety of terms to order their beverages.
-In a video interview with Harvard Business Review, Ms. Morriss explains the motivation for compliance when one’s language is corrected publically.
+Ms. Morriss explains the motivation for compliance when one’s language is corrected publicly.
 Request, quite precisely, a 20-ounce beverage size and the barista yells out, “Venti.”

 As a general rule, I recommend against shaming customers.
 Still, there’s a good argument for limiting the terms shoppers use by training them with what consumer researchers call a “consumption vocabulary.”